 There is something special about meat on a stick, haha.
 What I really enjoy about cooking beef kabobs or shish kabobs in a group setting is that everyone has the opportunity to make their own.
 They can put whatever they want on it.
 If all they want is meat, they can do the beef and something like kielbasa sausage.
 Or maybe they like tomatoes but not mushrooms, etc.

 You really have a complete well-rounded meal on a stick.
-This beef kabobs recipe is always a crowd-pleaser at my barbecues.
-And they are very easy to make, if I can do it, you can do it.
+This steak kabobs recipe is always a crowd-pleaser at my barbecues.
+And they are very easy to make if I can do it, you can do it.
 Let’s get grilling!

 Step 1: Gather the ingredients

 In order to make Beef kabobs you need a handful of easy to find ingredients: